 To build the dependencies, you must configure the project with CMake into the Build folder.
 As any CMake based project, there are three different ways to perform that.

-1. Command-line In this case, you give all the necessary variables on the command-line in one shot:
+In this case, you give all the necessary variables on the command-line in one shot :